Quaczeq/Quaczeq/README.md

 💦 In 2020, I started working as a **Swimming Instructor**

-*🌱 I’m currently learning C++ and Python and looking for some exciting new projects*
+*🌱 I’m currently learning Python with Django and looking for some exciting new projects*